bitovi/academy/src/technology-consulting/consultant-vs-technologist.md

 - **QA/QE**: Tests the application to identify bugs, ensure functionality, and verify that requirements are met.
 - **Business Analyst (BA)**: Gathers requirements, documents processes, and ensures the solution meets business needs.

-As a consultant, you are expected to be an expert in one of these roles, but being a consultant is a lot more than just being a domain expert.
+As a consultant, you are expected to be an expert in _one_ of these roles, but being a consultant is a lot more than just being a domain expert.

+One of your jobs is to identify who the people are that either have these job titles or are operating in these roles.
+For example, you might not have a Scrum Master on your project, but someone should be facilitating the Agile ceremonies.
+This could be your Product Owner or your Project Manager.

+Similarly, you might not have separate people acting as the Project Manager and Product Owner.
+A Project Manager usually oversees the project, ensures it is on schedule, within budget, and meets requirements.
+In contrast, a Product Owner should define the vision for the product, prioritize the backlog, and refine issues.
+Sometimes, one person may fulfill both roles.

+The key point is that there are many different roles and it’s important to identify who is serving in these roles because if no one is performing these duties on a project, you must highlight this as a risk.
+For example, if there is no real Product Owner defining the vision, refining the backlog, and communicating with customers, we need to ask, “Who is doing this?”
+Sometimes, we must fill in those gaps ourselves.

-### Understand the role of a consultant
+### Your role as a consultant

-**Expand beyond domain expertise:** Recognize that your role is not just about completing tasks.
-You are a trusted advisor working on solutions that address real-world problems and deliver significant value.
+These are some of the ways you can differentiate yourself as not just a domain expert, but a partner to the client:

-**Build client partnerships:** View yourself as a partner, not just a service provider.
+- **Build client partnerships:** View yourself as a partner, not just a service provider.
 Collaborate closely with clients to understand their vision, mission, and strategic goals.
 This knowledge will guide your technical decisions and ensure your contributions are strategically beneficial.

+- **Become a trusted advisor:** Recognize that your role is not just about completing tasks.
+You are a trusted advisor working on solutions that address real-world problems and deliver significant value.

+- **Learn about the client/product/customer/project:** Understanding the client’s business context is crucial for delivering impactful work.
+By comprehending the client’s product, market, and customer base, you can better align your contributions with their broader goals.

+- **Contextualize your work:** Always consider how your work affects the client, customer, or project.
+For example, a frontend developer should think about how a new feature enhances user experience, aligns with business objectives, and meets customer needs.

-**Care deeply about results:** A key difference between great and average consultants is genuinely caring about making the project successful.
+- **Care deeply about results:** A key difference between great and average consultants is genuinely caring about making the project successful.
 Show your dedication, and others who care will be attracted to you and respect you, opening doors for further opportunities.

 Tips and techniques: